luiscruz/course_sustainableSE/2026/p1_measuring_software/g28_yt_quality_browser_comparison.md

 | Browser | Chrome, Firefox |
 | Video quality | Auto, HD720 |

-Each configuration is executed **30 times**, with randomized execution order to reduce systematic bias (e.g., thermal or caching effects).
+Each configuration is executed 30 times, with randomized execution order to reduce systematic bias (e.g., thermal or caching effects).

 ### Environment and controls